friflo/Friflo.Json.Fliox/Json/Fliox.Hub.Explorer/README.md

 ## Explorer implementation

-The Explorer is written in Typescript without using a third party UI library to avoid external dependencies.
+The Explorer is written in Typescript without using a third party UI library like React of Vue.js to avoid external dependencies.

 It utilizes the [Monaco Editor](https://microsoft.github.io/monaco-editor/) on various places to view & edit JSON.
 All integrated editors are using the **JSON Schemas** exposed by Hub.
 This enables auto completion and instant validation of JSON values.
-Validation error are marked as warnings by yellow wavy underlines directly in the editors.
+Validation errors are marked as warnings by yellow wavy underlines directly in the editors.